Promotes optimal digestive and immune health by increasing probiotic activity.

 How long does it take for Floraphage to work?

 Everybody is different, but according to our in vitro testing, Floraphage should start working within hours of the first dose.
-However, benefits that can be "felt" will likely take anywhere from three to four weeks.
+However, benefits that can be "felt" may take anywhere from days to weeks.
 Some may experience immediate benefits, while others may take longer, but its value to one's health is far-reaching from its onset of use.